 Brand Vision

-A vision statement may sound like this: “A world in which … [something is different].”.
+A vision statement might sound like this: “A world in which … [something is different].”.

 Brand Voice

-Elements such as word choice, sentence structure, rhythm, and the emotions conveyed in communication contribute to shaping a consistent brand voice.
+Elements such as word choice, sentence structure, rhythm, and emotional resonance contribute to crafting a consistent brand voice.

 Branding